New cohomological invariants of foliations: Basic and antibasic cohomology of foliations

 where $X\lrcorner $ denotes interior product with $X$.
 Since $d$ maps basic forms to themselves, we may compute the basic cohomology

 for $0\leq k\leq q$.
-These vector spaces are smooth invariants of the foliation; in fact their dimensions are topological invariants (see \cite {EKN}).
+Because $d$ commutes with pullbacks, these vector spaces are smooth invariants of the foliation, meaning that foliated diffeomorphisms (diffeomorphisms that map leaves onto leaves) preserve the basic cohomology groups.
+In \cite{EKN}, it was shown for complete Riemannian foliations that the basic cohomology algebra is a topological invariant.
+In general, it is not true that the basic cohomology is topologically invariant, because there exist smooth foliations that are foliated homeomorphic (but not foliated diffeomorphic) with nonisomorphic basic cohomology groups (see the introduction of \cite{EKN} for an example).
+However, in \cite[Th\'eor\`eme 1, Corollaire 1]{BenRA}, the authors show for arbitrary smooth foliations that smooth foliated homotopy equivalences induce isomorphisms on basic cohomology.

 In general, $H_{b}^{k}\left( M,\mathcal{F}\right) $ need not be finite dimensional, unless there are topological restrictions (such as the existence of a bundle-like metric), and even when such restrictions apply, Poincar\'{e} duality is not satisfied except in special cases, such as when the foliation is taut and Riemannian.
-Much work on these cohomology groups has been done (c.f. \cite{AL}, \cite{Mo}, \cite{Tond}, \cite{BenRA}, \cite {HabRic2} \cite{HabRic8000}, and the associated references).
+Much work on these cohomology groups has been done (c.f. \cite{AL}, \cite{Mo}, \cite{Tond}, \cite{BenRA}, \cite {HabRic2}, \cite{HabRic8000}, and the associated references).

+Suppose next that $M$ is endowed with a Riemannian metric $g$.
+For simplicity, we will assume that $M$ is oriented and $\mathcal{F}$ is transversally oriented in what follows, to make the Hodge star operators well-defined.
+However, many of the results carry over to the general case with minor changes and simple adjustments to the proofs.